OpenSourceOpenSociety/OSOS2016_website/README.md

-# OS-OS_2015_website
+# OS//OS 2016 Website

-Simple website for the OS//OS conference in 2015 - will be updated as more speakers and content is added.
+Simple bootstrap 3.0 website for the OS//OS conference in 2016 - will be updated as more speakers and content is added.

+## Want to contribute?

+Get in touch with contact@opensourceopensociety.com and let us know!

+## Nuts and bolts

 Lot's of extra CSS lying around - leaving it in there for now as still reasonably light.